sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 Offline: dpu_midplane_link_state is down
 Partial Online: dpu_midplane_link_state is up and dpu_control_plane_state or dpu_data_plane_state is down

 There are two parts to the state detail.
-1. The midplane state 2. the dpu states (booted, control plane state, data plane state).
+1. The midplane state 2. the dpu states (control plane state, data plane state).
 The midplane state has to be updated by the switch side pcied.
 The dpu states will be updated by the DPU (redis client update) on the switch ChassisStateDB.
 The get_state_info() API in the moduleBase class will fetch the contents from the DB.
 The show CLI reads the redis table and displays the data. root@sonic:~#show system-health DPU all

 Name       ID    Oper-Status          State-Detail                   State-Value     Time                               Reason